-Suppose that you want to have jumpstart analyze your MPI program's execution?
-Then we pretty much just have to copy all the interactive commands for MPE into the corresponding batch file, submit the job, and when it is finished, transfer the .clog2 files to our laptop.
+Suppose that you want to have jumpshot analyze your MPI program's execution?
+Then we pretty much just have to copy all the interactive commands for MPE into the corresponding batch file, submit the job, and when it is finished, use jumpshot to view the results on NewRiver or transfer the .clog2 files to your laptop if you have a copy installed there.